Saturday, July 25th, 2015 Garage Band Showcase XXXII SoZo Coffeehouse 1982 N. Alma School Rd. Chandler, AZ 85224 12:30 pm - 4:30 pm

 I am talking about the main reason a vast majority of students who start taking music lessons NEVER learn to sing or play an instrument.

-If you've spent any time at all researching options for music lessons, you've likely encountered an overwhelming amount of "sameness."
+Guitar lessons, bass lessons, drum lessons, vocal lessons, piano lessons, heck, even oboe lessons, it doesn't really matter, the overwhelming truth is if you've spent any time at all researching options for music lessons, you've likely encountered an abundant amount of "sameness."
 Every teacher promises to give your student everything they will need to become the musician they want to become.
 But what they will NEVER tell you is that the majority of their very own students will drop out of their program before they are ever able to sing or play their instrument.

 To be brutally honest with you, the national rate of students who start music lessons but drop out before the program concludes, and well before they have really learned to play or sing, is absolutely staggering.
 This includes all types of music instruction - from lessons taught in a student's home to all types of institutional music learning programs and even online programs.